 Asset management software collects together, and runs analytics on, all the information about pipes, pumps, valves, bearings, and other utility assets, enabling effective daily management as well as prioritized capital improvement planning.

 Using a program such as InfoAsset to set up the WO is highly efficient.
-It can provide the relevant infrastructure data, and has WO generation capabilities built in.
+It can provide the relevant infrastructure data and has WO generation capabilities built in.
 InfoAsset lets crews access WOs and file their reports from mobile devices at the work site.
 The work they carry out gets recorded in the system immediately and with minimum effort.
-If the network operator is also using IWLive Pro for their live model (with either InfoWorks WS Pro or InfoWater as their static model), the updates in InfoAsset feed directly in to it – updating both the asset records and the model, immediately and effortlessly.
+If the network operator is also using IWLive Pro for their live model (with either InfoWorks WS Pro, InfoWater or InfoWater Pro as their static model), the updates in InfoAsset feed directly into it – updating both the asset records and the model, immediately and effortlessly.

 When something unexpected happens, live modeling will also help manage the incident.
 Operators can model 'what if' scenarios, such as taking a pump offline for maintenance, or closing a valve to isolate a burst pipe, and seeing the impact on different parts of the network.
 They can choose the best course of action, manage customers’ expectations, and give them the greatest possible time to plan for any disruption.